Creating a development environment#

 Linux

-For Linux-based mamba installations, you won’t have to install any additional components outside of the mamba environment.
-The instructions below are only needed if your setup isn’t based on mamba environments.
+For Linux-based conda installations, you won’t have to install any additional components outside of the conda environment.
+The instructions below are only needed if your setup isn’t based on conda environments.

 Some Linux distributions will come with a pre-installed C compiler.
 To find out which compilers (and versions) are installed on your system: